mSpy Review 2024: Is This Parental Control App Any Good?

 mSpy allows you to see everything on your child’s phone, including text messages, social media chats and activity, browsing and call history, and visited locations.
 In addition, it lets you create geofenced zones, block specific apps and websites, and get alerts for certain predefined words or phrases.

-However, mSpy doesn’t allow you to filter websites by category (so you have to manually block every website you don’t want your child to access), set screen time or app usage limits, or supervise YouTube usage.
+However, mSpy doesn’t allow you to filter websites by category (so you have to manually block every website you don’t want your child to access), or set screen time or app usage limits.

 Additionally, while mSpy is fairly intuitive to use, it can be very challenging to set up.
 Getting access to all of mSpy’s features requires that you jailbreak iOS devices, which is a long and risky process.